Leonardo-Blanger/bmp280-iio/README.md

 	```
 	If you now run `dtoverlay -l`, you should be able to see our overlay listed.
 You can also use `sudo dtoverlay -r bmp280-iio` to unload it.

-	In case your sensor had a different I2C address, you can ovewrite it on the overlay when loading.
+	In case your sensor had a different I2C address, you can override it on the overlay when loading.

 	```bash
 	sudo dtoverlay bmp280-iio.dtbo address=<your sensor I2C address>